Bolivia: Natural Landscape

 Ecological Regions

-Bolivia is in the Neotropical realm.
-Ecoregions are classified by biome type - the major global plant communities determined by rainfall and climate.
+The following is a list of terrestrial ecoregions in Bolivia, as defined by the World Wildlife Fund (WWF).
+Bolivia is in the neotropical realm.
+Ecoregions are classified by biome type, which refers to the major global plant communities determined by rainfall and climate.

 Tropical and subtropical moist broadleaf forests